 Balangiga Bells is located in the Municipality of Balangiga, province of Eastern Samar, Philippines.
-On this blog, we will learn about the rich history of Eastern Samar as we go sightseeing to the famous Balangiga Bells.
-Hello to those history enthusiast out there, this blog is for you!
+In this blog, we will learn about the rich history of Eastern Samar as we go sightseeing at the famous Balangiga Bells.
+Hello to those history enthusiasts out there, this blog is for you!

-First, let me share to you that I am so overwhelmed that finally, I will be able to see in person the Balangiga bells which I’ve only seen in school books and television news.
-So cool! ^_^
+First, let me share with you that I am so overwhelmed that finally, I will be able to see in person the Balangiga bells which I’ve only seen in school books and television news.
+So cool! 😎

 Balangiga Eastern, Samar – HOW TO GET THERE?

-Balangiga can be reached through vans and buses from Tacloban City or from Calbayog City.
-Fare is not more than Php 200.00.
+Balangiga can be reached by vans and buses from Tacloban City or from Calbayog City.
+The fare is not more than Php 200.00.
 Waze can also be used for those who will use a private car.

-It was after we visited Canhugas Nature Park – Hernani Eastern, Samar when we decided to take a short side trip to Balingaga bells before going home.
-We travelled for about 2 hours to the East.
+It was after we visited Canhugas Nature Park in Hernani Eastern, Samar that we decided to take a short side trip to Balingaga bells before going home.
+We traveled for about 2 hours to the East.
 There was a little challenge when we arrived at the Municipality of Balingaga because there were no clear signs as to where the church was, so we asked some locals and they pointed us to the big church across a town park.
-It seems an ordinary church, but lies within it is a rich history from 200 years ago.
-At the public park across the church, monuments can be seen in memory of Balangiga massacre, and a list of names of the Filipino soldiers who died.
+It looks like an ordinary church, but lies within it is a rich history from 200 years ago.
+At the public park across from the church, monuments can be seen in the memory of the Balangiga massacre, and a list of names of the Filipino soldiers who died.

 Balanguga Bells Short History